usnistgov/FederalProfile-8259A/_8259-Control/event.md

 Establish policies and procedures to govern how and when to receive up-to-date security and privacy information about IoT devices and associated systems, such as information system security alerts, advisories, and directives from IOT device vendors, information security researches, and other sources the organization determines to be valuable, on an ongoing basis.

-## Policies and procedures for internal security alerts, advisories, and directives.
+## Policies and procedures for receiving internal security alerts, advisories, and directives.

 Policies and procedures provide the details necessary to implement management and operational controls for when and how to generate internal security alerts, advisories, and directives about the IoT devices.
 Controls that may be necessary: